-One unexpected element that arose from the data and can be seen as a step in the direction of transfer is the students' acquisition of a CT vocabulary.
+One unexpected element that arose from the data and may be seen as a step in the direction of transfer is the acquisition by the students of a CT vocabulary.
 Language is a central component of mathematics and of mathematical education; it both supports the thinking processes and is a medium for teaching mathematics and shaping knowledge.
 Since the learner's thinking development is determined by language, and since thinking to a large extent consists of language, it is impossible to separate language from learning (Vygotsky,1962; Sfard & Linchevsky,1984; Koenig & Harris, 2005; Zohar, 2000; Zoller,1999).
-The main use of language in mathematics has to do with the definition of principles and terms, the expression of mathematical ideas in the form of formulas and speech, the solving of mathematical problems in general, and word and geometrical problems in particular (Onosko,1990; Talaska,1992; Tishmann, 2000; Zhang, 2002).
-In teaching this course, however, I as teacher brought a new set of ideas into the classroom, and introduced these ideas explicitly to the students using a new and specific terminology.
-The new skills the students learned in the course were closely associated with the recurring words and phrases that went with them, particularly because naming the skills we were using required language of a rather higher level than the students habitually used.
+The main use of language in mathematics is in the definition of principles and terms, the expression of mathematical ideas in the form of formulas and speech, and the solving of mathematical problems, in particular geometry and verbal problems (Onosko,1990; Talaska,1992; Tishmann, 2000; Zhang, 2002).
+As the teacher of this course, however, I brought a new set of ideas into the classroom and introduced these ideas explicitly to the students using a new and specific terminology.
+The new skills learned by the students in the course were closely associated with the recurring words and phrases that went along with them, particularly because naming the skills we were using required language of a higher register than the students typically used.
 This connection is evident in the words of one student, who, when asked if the course had improved his critical thinking skills, answered that "They did improve in a certain sense but not in things that found practical expression," because "It’s awfully hard to speak such a high language."
-As we have seen in the excerpt presented and analyzed in Example 2, the students' adoption of the 'high language' associated with the practice of critical thinking is evident in such quotes from the lessons as:
+As we have seen in the excerpt presented and analyzed in Example 2, the adoption of the 'high language' associated with the practice of critical thinking is evident in the following student comments during the lessons:

-“First we should check the information source’s reliability”, ”The conclusion is not valid because we don’t have all the data”, “Despite all the numerical data, I don’t accept the researcher’s conclusion”, “We may have found a statistical connection, but we didn’t find a causal connection between the factors, so we can’t determine the direction of the connection”
+“First we should check the information source’s reliability”, “The conclusion is not valid because we don’t have all the data”, “Despite all the numerical data, I don’t accept the researcher’s conclusion”, “We may have found a statistical connection, but we didn’t find a causal connection between the factors, so we can’t determine the direction of the connection”.

-The language used by the students in class also shows that they had at least gained an understanding of the kinds of questions upon which critical thinking relies.
+The language used by the students in class also shows that they had gained an understanding of the kinds of questions upon which critical thinking relies.
 Our in-class discussions were punctuated by student remarks such as:

 “Where is the article taken from?
-Can we see the article for ourselves? “ “Is the article's source reliable?
-How can we check it? “,“I can’t accept this numerical data”, “Who did this research/ survey?”
+Can we see the article for ourselves”“Is the article's source reliable?
+How can we check it?”,“I can’t accept this numerical data”, “Who did this research/ survey?”
 “We need more information.”